houseofsuns/pypi/README.md

 basis (aiming for roughly every few days).
 The repository may also move in the future if a better hosting option than GitHub is determined.

-Note that due to the size of PyPI this repository has several limitations:
+Note that due to the size and nature of PyPI this repository has several
+limitations:
 * only the 65535 most downloaded packages are included to keep the repository manageable (the actual number differs somewhat due to fluctuation and the next point),
-* some packages are omitted due to not providing source files or similar hindrances,
-* packages are updated using a probabilistic algorithm, meaning that some package updates may be delayed,
 * from each package only the most recent version is provided as ebuild,
+* some packages are omitted due to not providing source files or similar hindrances, in some cases this means that old versions are included if newer versions stopped providing source files,
 * even with the mitigations the size of all ebuilds combined is rather huge,
 * conversion from PyPI metadata to ebuild is not perfect and for example